The flora of Crete

 Maybe the most well-known mammal is the wild goat (Capra aegagrus cretica), which used to live in all the mountains of Crete until the early 20th century.
 Today, however, after the use of fire guns became more widespread, their habitat has been confined to the White Mountains and it is endangered by hybridisation with domestic goats and by human interventions that have fragmented its habitat.
 It is threatened with extinction and measures for its protection and the recovery of its population have to be taken.
 The Samaria Gorge has to be declared a protected area.
 This species lives in the high and mountainous areas of the White Mountains.
 It feeds on plants and it is very skilled at moving in steep areas.
 It has very acute senses.
 One of its most impressive characteristics is that the males have very strong horns that can reach up to one meter in length.

 As Crete is a station during the migration of birds, one can observe about 350 species of birds.
-More than 80 of these species are reproduced in Crete, like the “kokkalas” eagle (Gypaetus barbatus), which has in Crete the only reproductive population in the Balkans.
+More than 80 of these species are reproduced in Crete, like the “kokkalas” bearded vulture (Gypaetus barbatus), which has in Crete the only reproductive population in the Balkans.
 This species, which is one of the rarest birds of prey in Europe, lives exclusively in mountainous ecosystems and feeds almost exclusively on bones.
 Moreover, the largest numbers of vultures (Gyps fulvus) exist here.